 Even if the ROR is steady or horizontal for 1 minute, the sweetness will be ruined, and a bland taste associated with paper, cardboard, dry cereal, or straw will result.
 It’s enough for me to ensure that the ROR has a horizontal line every time I taste these culinary deficits and have the opportunity to re-examine the roast data.

-If the ROR declines consistently, stabilizes, and then slopes off, development is jeopardized, and baked flavours will develop unless the roast is removed promptly.
-The flat, dumb taste produced by the continual ROR is akin to baked flavour, but it’s worse.
+If the ROR declines consistently, stabilizes, and then slopes off, development is jeopardized, and baked flavors will develop unless the roast is removed promptly.
+The flat, dumb taste produced by the continual ROR is akin to baked flavor, but it’s worse.
 If the batch comes to a halt, the bean temperature does not rise (e.g., ROR is zero or negative), the baked tastes will take over, and the sweetness will vanish.
-As far as I’m aware, scientists haven’t figured out how baked flavours work chemically.
+I’m aware that scientists haven’t figured out how baked flavors work chemically.

 The image above depicts four roast profiles, whereas the figure below shows the ROR curve for each.
 The long, flat curve (1) in blue denotes that the flavour will be sweet but not overpowering.
 The blue and red ROR curves (2,3) are increasing, indicating that these roasts are not developing as well as those at the same roast level.
 There are no issues with the yellow profile or the ROR curve corresponding to it.
 (Photo courtesy of Cropster)